CE Marking

 9. Formatting of Declarations and Technical Files will be revised

-When Will, the Final EMDR, be Approved?
+When Will the Final EMDR be Approved?

 The EU Commission took from February 2012 to September 2012 to write a proposal for new European device regulations.
-Parliament took 13 months (i.e., September 2012 to October 2013) to revise and fast-track its version of the new European device regulations, and the Council will probably take a year to finish their version of the regulations.
-Therefore, the real negotiations between Parliament and the Council will begin after the 2014 summer holiday.
+Parliament took 13 months (i.e., September 2012 to October 2013) to revise and fast-track its version of the new European device regulations, and the Council will probably take a year to finish its version of the regulations.
+Therefore, negotiations between Parliament and the Council will begin after the 2014 summer holiday.
 The final approval date is unknown, but my current guess is October 2015.

 What Is The Compliance Deadline?